npatwari/tx_rx_processing/README.md

 ### Analyze the Received Signals

-For the demonstration, we will analyze the received signals on Google Colab as our python notebook.
-(You can also certainly run the python notebook locally on your own Jupyter Notebook if you have one installed on your computer.)
+For the demonstration, we will analyze the received signals on Google Colab in a Jupyter notebook.
+(You can also certainly run the Jupyter notebook locally on your own Jupyter Notebook if you have one installed on your computer.)

 Compress the collected measuremnt folder using zip in order to upload all its files to the Colab notebook.
 Or if you want a previously collected dataset, there are some in this repo.